Otion-Core/graphism/README.md

 }
 ```

-Don't forget to check the Documentation Explorer, in order to learn about all the queries and mutations that Graphism automatically generated for us.
+Don't forget to check the Documentation Explorer and discover all the queries and mutations that Graphism automatically generated for us.

 ### Next steps